MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-edgeupdater-policies-mac.md

 For information about other policies available in Microsoft Edge, check out [Microsoft Edge browser policy reference](microsoft-edge-policies.md)

+For information about Update policies available in Microsoft Edge for Windows, check out [Microsoft Edge Update policy reference](/deployedge/microsoft-edge-update-policies).

+For an example of how to use a plist to deploy the policies in this document, check out [Update configuration example](https://protect-de.mimecast.com/s/7rlHCJ84k8HK5gO1EiGbPIZ?domain=review.learn.microsoft.com).

 > [!NOTE]
 > This article applies to Microsoft Edge version 113 or later.